Maryborough (Qld)

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode-level ATO data for financial year 2022 shows Maryborough's median income among taxpayers is $42,669.
-The average income was $49,261 during this period.
-Nationally, these figures are lower than the average.
-In comparison, Rest of Qld had a median income of $50,780 and an average of $64,844 in the same year.
-Based on Wage Price Index growth of 11.71% since financial year 2022, current estimates for Maryborough's median income are approximately $47,666 and the average is around $55,029 as of March 2025.
-According to the 2021 Census, household, family, and personal incomes in Maryborough fall between the 3rd and 5th percentiles nationally.
-Income analysis reveals that the largest segment consists of 32.2% earning $400 - $799 weekly, with a total of 6,206 residents falling into this category.
-This differs from the surrounding region where the $1,500 - $2,999 category is predominant at 31.7%.
-The prevalence of lower-income residents, with 40.7% earning under $800 weekly, suggests constrained household budgets across much of the locality.
-Housing affordability pressures are severe in Maryborough, with only 84.4% of income remaining after housing costs, ranking at the 5th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Maryborough's median income among taxpayers is $42,669, with an average of $49,261.
+This is lower than the national average.
+The Rest of Qld has a median income of $50,780 and an average of $64,844.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $48,638 (median) and $56,153 (average) as of September 2025.
+The 2021 Census reveals household, family and personal incomes in Maryborough fall between the 3rd and 5th percentiles nationally.
+Income analysis indicates that the largest segment comprises 32.2% earning $400 - $799 weekly (6,206 residents), differing from the surrounding region where the $1,500 - $2,999 category predominates at 31.7%.
+The prevalence of lower-income residents (40.7% under $800/week) suggests constrained household budgets across much of the locality.
+Housing affordability pressures are severe, with only 84.4% of income remaining, ranking at the 5th percentile.

 Frequently Asked Questions - Income